-Bishop, ME, and Smith-Lovin, L. "The Young Moderns: Correlates of Communication Behavior among Appalachian (U.S.) College Students.”
-Der Anteil Der Massenmediem Bei Der Herausbildung Des Besussteinss In Der Sich Wanderlunden Welt.
-Leipzig, D.D.R.: Karl Marx Universtat, 1974.
-215–24.
+Bishop, Michael E., and L. Smith-Lovin.
+“The Young Moderns: Correlates of Communication Behavior among Appalachian (U.S.) College Students.”
+Der Anteil Der Massenmediem Bei Der Herausbildung Des Besussteinss In Der Sich Wanderlunden Welt, Leipzig, D.D.R.: Karl Marx Universtat, 1974, pp. 215–24.

 Robinson, DT, and Smith-Lovin, L. "Emotion display as a strategy for identity negotiation."
 MOTIVATION AND EMOTION 23.2 (June 1999): 73-104.
 Full Text

 Smith-Lovin, L. “Core concepts and common ground: The relational basis of our discipline.”
 Social Forces, vol. 78, no. 1, Jan.
 1999, pp. 1–23.
 Scopus, doi:10.1093/sf/78.1.1.
 Full Text